 Could a low-carb diet give you an edge in losing weight?By Mayo Clinic Staff

-A low-carb diet is generally used for losing weight.
-Some low-carb diets may have health benefits beyond weight loss, such as reducing risk factors associated with type 2 diabetes and metabolic syndrome.
+A low-carb diet is generally used for weight loss.
+Some low-carb diets may have health benefits beyond weight loss, such as lowering your risk of type 2 diabetes and metabolic syndrome.

 Why you might follow a low-carb diet

 You might choose to follow a low-carb diet because you:

 - Want a diet that limits some carbs to help you lose weight.